-- Is sufficient wireless coverage and a good voice quality guaranteed everywhere in the desired area? - ◆ Is synchronisation of the bases stations ensured in their planned positions? - ◆ Is a handover between the base stations possible where it is required?
+- Is sufficient wireless coverage and a good voice quality guaranteed everywhere in the desired area? - Is synchronisation of the bases stations ensured in their planned positions? - Is a handover between the base stations possible where it is required?

 The requirements from these three aspects must be taken into account in the measurements.
-For information on this, please also refer to the Conditions for the positioning of the base stations section → page 10.
+For information on this, please also refer to Section Conditions for the positioning of the base stations, $\rightarrow$ P. 15.